34 Tantalizing German foods – what to eat in Germany

 If you were alive in the 70s and 80’s you must have had Black Forest Cake or as they call it in the UK Black Forest Gateau.
 This is a layered chocolate sponge filled with cherries, jam, cream and Kirsh a cherry liqueur.

-And there you have it my guide to all those fabulous German foods you have to try when visiting this amazing country.
+And there you have it my guide to all those fabulous traditional German foods you have to try when visiting this amazing country.

 More to read